Scottish Health Council - making sure your voice counts

 public involvement must also be promoted by staff at every

 NHS Boards are expected to take a proactive and positive

 approach to public involvement on issues of potential service

 change.
 This is an important area of active ongoing public

 involvement and one where effective communication is essential.

 Involving the public should not be seen as something that has to

 be done at the end of a process, but something that is part of an

-communities, patients, public and NHS staff have opportunities to
+patients and service users, the public and NHS staff have

 your NHS Board to find out how you can become involved in